CiroBurro/NeoMatrix/README.md

 - **Linear Algebra**: Optimized dot and matrix products with support for parallelism.
 - **Propagation**: Calculation of forward and backward propagation passes.

-A Python wrapper exposes these features through a simple API inspired by libraries like Keras.
+A Python wrapper exposes these features through a simple API inspired by libraries like Keras and PyTorch.
 This allows users to define, train, and evaluate deep learning models without writing any Rust code.

 ## Features and Functionality